 Each applicant must submit an online final report through google form with the following information.
-This will be provided by the project specialist.

 - Who and how many were impacted?

 - What was achieved?

 - How were the activities aligned with the 7FP?

 - What lessons were learned?

 - What, if anything, did not work and why?

 - How the money was spent compared to submitted budget?